-• To fulfill a substantial role in making important business execution decisions and supervising the execution of duties by other directors as a member of the Board.
+- To properly determine and execute the business operations under her charge as an executive officer responsible for international insurance business. - To fulfill a substantial role in making important business execution decisions and supervising the execution of duties by other directors as a member of the Board.